k22jung/ArduinoTweeter/README.md

 # Arduino Tweeter

-A command may be sent through a Twitter account to control LED lighting, using "/led (command)".
+A command may be sent through a Twitter account to remotely control LED lighting, using "/led (command)".
 Python is used to interface between a Twitter API, Tweepy, and serial communication.
 Only works for a user enabling the application.